Erosion Control With Native Plants

 Evening Primrose

-Evening primrose are a low ground cover with yellow or pink flowers.
-The flowers bloom in the evening and stay until about noon the following day.
+Evening primrose is a low ground cover with yellow or pink flowers.
+The flowers bloom in the evening and stay until noon the following day.
 Bats and moths visit the flowers at night.
 Bees and other pollinators visit the flowers during the day.
-The plant grows to a bit over two feet tall and spreads about two feet.
-The yellow evening primrose has a delicate lemony scent.
-It grows in sun and will tolerate partial shade.
-It won’t bloom as well in partial shade.
+The plant grows slightly over two feet tall and spreads about two feet.
+The yellow evening primrose has a delicate, lemony scent.
+It grows in the sun and will tolerate partial shade.
+It won't bloom in partial shade, either.

 Our Recommendations

-The best native plants for erosion control vary by location.
+The best native plants to control erosion vary by location.
 We at Tennessee Wholesale Nursery can recommend a group of native plants that will work best for your specific area of the country.
-Give our knowledgeable staff a call at 931.692.7325 to order native plants for erosion control.
+Call our knowledgeable staff at 931.692.7325 to order native plants for erosion control.